Mary of Guise: Travels in France and England

 Mary left Scotland on 6 September 1550 and arrived at Dieppe in time to participate in a festival with the French court at Rouen with her daughter on 1 October 1550.
 At Rouen, Mary and the Queen of Scots rode in procession behind soldiers carrying banners depicting Scottish fortresses recently defended and recovered by the French.
 She brought with her a large retinue of Scottish gentlemen, including the earls of Huntly, Cassillis, Sutherland, Marischal and Wigtown, plus lords Home and Maxwell, and the bishops of Caithness and Galloway.
 Historians have analysed the Scottish retinue as a team-building exercise for Mary.

 Over the winter she stayed with the French court at Blois, then spent the summer with Henry II visiting Tours, Angers and Nantes.
+She bought fabrics and clothes from Robert Fichepain and René Tardif.
 At Amboise in April, Mary was sickened by news of a plot to poison the young queen of Scots.
 A Scottish would-be poisoner, Robert Stewart, discovered in London was delivered to the French in May.
 Throughout her time in France, Mary was anxious to gain the best settlement for her daughter's marriage to the dauphin and financial support for herself in Scotland.
 At Tours in May, a cynical English observer, John Mason, who scanned the Scottish retinue for signs of dissent, reported, "the Dowager of Scotland maketh all this court weary of her, such an importunate beggar is she for herself.
 The king would fain be rid of her.
-The trucking is about money matters."
+The trucking is about money matters".